-Fault Fault Category (FC) Potential Functional Safety Requirements (PFSR) Comment location Iocation TxV FC1: EBW message transmitted when it should not have been Strategies for fault avoidance: PFSR-FC1-1 (Requirement on TxV): Information that is used by the V2X application in triggering the creation and sending of an EBW message shall be accurate PFSR-FC1-2 (Requirement on TxV): Content of messages created as a result of other triggering conditions shall be accurate (such that they do not provide a mechanism for creating 'false' EBW messages - e.g. an error in eventType could result in a 'traffic condition' warning message being transmitted as an EBW message) Strategies for fault detection and mitigation: PFSR-FC1-3 (Requirement on RxV): Corroborate the validity of the emergency braking event through other the means in RxV and do not raise a warning to the human driver over HMI until sufficient corroboration is available.
-PFSR-FC1-3-1 (Requirement on RxV): Corroborate the validity of the emergency braking event through use of ego-sensors in the RxV, e.g. radar, lidar etc. PFSR-FC1-3-2: (Requirement on: All vehicles, RxV): Corroborate the validity of the emergency braking event through information received over V2X from other vehicles, either: See Hazard H#11 (Table 5-2-3).
-PFSR-FC1-3: Corroboration is not always possible (e.g. position given by TxV in the EBW message may be out of line of sight of other RxV ego-sensors, V2X info from other vehicles may be unavailable etc.) Another issue is that if RxV waits for corroborating information then time to react could be lessened, thereby increasing the potential of a collision on occasions where there is a genuine EBW event PFSR-FC1-4: The control loop is very slow, a CRL may get published and distributed very infrequently Strategies for fault detection and transition to safe state:
+Fault Fault Cate gory (FC) Po otential Functional Safety Requirements (PFSR) Comment TxV FC1: EBW transmitte should not ed when it thave been • PFSR-FC1-1 (Requirement on TxV): Information that is used by the V2X application in triggering the creation and sending of an EBW message shall be accurate PFSR-FC1-2 (Requirement on TxV): Content of messages created as a result of other triggering conditions shall be accurate (such that they do not provide a mechanism for creating 'false' EBW messages - e.g. an error in eventType could result in a 'traffic condition' warning message being transmitted as an EBW message) PFSR-FC1-3 (Requirement on RxV): Corroborate the validity of the emergency braking event through other the means in RxV and do not raise a warning to the human driver over HMI until sufficient corroboration is available.
+PFSR-FC1-3-1 (Requirement on RxV): Corroborate the validity of the emergency braking event through use of ego-sensors in the RxV, e.g. radar, lidar etc. PFSR-FC1-3-2: (Requirement on: All vehicles, RxV): Corroborate the validity of the emergency braking event through information received over V2X from other vehicles, either: i) EBW V2X messages received from other vehicles (e.g. if the road is congested, then other vehicles in the vicinity of the braking vehicle might also be expected to create EBW messages) ii) Content of CAM/BSM messages transmitted by other vehicles (which might e.g. indicate rapid deceleration) See Hazard H#11 (Table 5-2-3).
+PFSR-FC1-3: Corroboration is not always possible (e.g. position given by TxV in the EBW message may be out of line of sight of other RxV ego-sensors, V2X info from other vehicles may be unavailable etc.) Another issue is that if RxV waits for corroborating information then time to react could be lessened, thereby increasing the potential of a collision on occasions where there is a genuine EBW event PFSR-FC1-4: The control loop is very slow, a CRL may get published and distributed very infrequently